Skip to main content

 Analyst Summary

-Both Arrowhead AI and Grammarly compete directly in the Enterprise AI space, making this a head-to-head matchup within the same market segment.
+Within Enterprise AI, Arrowhead AI and Grammarly rank among the most closely watched rivals.
 Arrowhead AI is an early-stage industrial AI solutions company building machine learning applications for manufacturing and process industries, focusing on quality control automation, predictive maintenance, and production optimization use cases that reduce defect rates and unplanned downtime in industrial facilities.
 Grammarly is an AI-powered writing assistance platform founded in 2009 that provides real-time grammar, spelling, punctuation, and style corrections across digital communication channels.

-Grammarly carries a known valuation of $13B, while Arrowhead AI's valuation has not been publicly disclosed.
+Only Grammarly has a public valuation on record ($13B); Arrowhead AI's has not been disclosed.
 Grammarly has raised $545M in disclosed funding.

 Arrowhead AI operates out of 🇮🇳 India while Grammarly is based in 🇺🇸 United States, giving each a distinct home-market advantage.
-On Awaira's 0–100 composite score, Grammarly leads with a score of 88, reflecting stronger overall fundamentals across valuation, funding, and growth signals.
+A 53-point gap on the Awaira Score (Grammarly: 88, Arrowhead AI: 35) signals a clear difference in overall company strength.
+Under Suraj Sharma and Alex Shevchenko respectively, both companies continue to chart aggressive growth paths.

 Metrics Comparison